Barça avoids falling into Oviedo's trap and regains the lead

 After a dreadful first half, Flick's team solved an uncomfortable match with a magnificent goal from Lamine Yamal (3-0)

 Sometimes Barça creates numerous attacking opportunities and loses, as happened in San Sebastián, and other times they take all three points despite putting on a lackluster performance.
-The first half was particularly dreadful, but two errors by the Asturians in the second half changed everything.
-When Dani Olmo scored the first goal, the opposing defense began to crack, and Barça started to approach their best form.
-Not by much, but they improved enough to avoid suffering until the final whistle.
+The first half was particularly dreadful, but in the second half, two Asturian errors changed everything.
+When Dani Olmo scored the first goal, the opposing defense cracked, and Barça began to show glimpses of their best form.
+Not much, but they improved enough to avoid suffering until the final whistle.
 Olmo's goal was a release.
-One of those plays where, once the ball hits the back of the net, everyone feels a weight lifted off their shoulders.
+One of those plays where, once the ball hits the back of the net, everyone feels a weight lifted from their shoulders.
 It was the turning point in a match that ended in a resounding victory.

 But first, there was some hard work to be done.
 Barça was returning to the Camp Nou after a long time.
 After weeks of vacation, travel, a Super Cup victory, and the calling of elections.
-A strange return, with a kickoff time that invited a siesta and a pleasant sun that didn't hide the fact that the cold would arrive, cruelly, towards the end of the match.
-Cold days, like the game itself.
-Most Barça fans expected a routine match against the bottom-placed team, but that's precisely the beauty of football: it always ends up surprising us.
-Sometimes the surprises make you smile, and other times, they leave you looking foolish.
-And the Asturians, a team whose firepower has been lacking and who usually end up losing matches, found a way to turn the game into a lackluster spectacle, where little happened, beyond Oviedo's well-calculated fouls, which were somewhat lenient with the referee.
+A strange return, with a kickoff time that invited a siesta and a pleasant sun that didn't hide the fact that the cold would arrive, cruelly, towards the end of the match in the form of rain.
+Cold days, like the match itself.
+Most Barça fans expected a routine game against the bottom-placed team, but that's precisely the beauty of football: it always ends up surprising us.
+Sometimes the surprises make you smile, and other times they leave you feeling foolish.
+And the Asturians, a team whose scoring touch has been lacking and who usually end matches feeling burned, found a way to turn the game into a lackluster spectacle, in which little happened, beyond Oviedo's well-calculated fouls, which were somewhat lenient with the referee.

 It was supposed to be an easy afternoon of football to reclaim first place, but the minutes ticked by agonizingly.
-At halftime, frustratingly, Arbeloa's Real Madrid remained in first position.
-Barça played with such discomfort, as if stones had been placed in the boots of players who were slow, angry, and lacked accuracy.
-Pedri's spark was missing, a player who is always missed.
+At halftime, frustratingly, Arbeloa's Real Madrid remained in first place.
+Barça played uncomfortably, as if stones had been placed in some players' boots—slow, angry, and lacking accuracy.
+Pedri's brilliance was missing, always missed.
 The Canary Islander watched from a stand that offered no encouragement.
 No chants of independence or pleas for Messi.
 Every now and then, someone called for the supporters' section, hoping they would do precisely what the rest of the stadium wasn't: cheer.
-Neither the crowd nor the surprisingly imprecise and disjointed team were encouraging.
-It wasn't the best version of Flick's team, who had placed Gerard Martin at center back and the returning Joao Cancelo on the right wing.
+They weren't cheering for the fans, nor for a surprisingly imprecise and disjointed team.
+It wasn't the best version of Flick's team, who had placed Gerard Martín at center back and the returning João Cancelo on the right wing.
 The Portuguese player was ineffective.
 A lackluster return.
 In midfield, Marc Casadó was running up and down the pitch, all heart, aware that he needed to seize his opportunities, but the circumstances weren't in his favor.
 Neither was his support, with a lackluster De Jong.
 No Barça player seemed to be having a good day.
-They all looked like the generic versions of those players who usually captivate.
+They all looked like generic versions of the players who usually inspire passion.

 Lamine's magical moment

-The result was a match to forget, with a very disciplined Oviedo side that managed to stay alive through sheer merit.
+The result was a match to forget, with a very disciplined Oviedo side that managed to stay in the game through sheer merit.
 They had a plan.
-Not spectacular, but a plan that frustrated a Barça team where Lamine Yamal occasionally managed to create something.
-Flick, who looked less than pleased, made a change at halftime, bringing on Koundé.
+Not spectacular, but a plan that frustrated a Barça team in which Lamine Yamal occasionally managed to create something.
+Flick, looking less than pleased, made a substitution at halftime, bringing on Koundé.
 And the team, without improving much, at least shifted the center of play closer to the Asturian penalty area.
 They wanted to see if Oviedo, playing with fire because the specter of relegation haunts them, could withstand the pressure.
 And no, they couldn't.
 Two defensive errors allowed Barça to recover the ball in the opposition's area.
 First, Olmo scored the opener with a low, driven shot across goal, and then Raphinha, who was having an off day, found himself one-on-one with Escandell and beat him with a beautiful chip.
 Job done.
-The game was already slowing down.
+The game was now slowing down.

 With the second goal, Oviedo surrendered.
 All their effort had been for nothing, and Lamine Yamal took advantage, conjuring up a beautiful volley.
-A match as uncomfortable as a toothache gradually transformed into a celebration, with spaces opening up that Lamine Yamal exploited to score a lovely goal as the rain began to fall, emptying the still-uncovered stands.
-Another victory for Barça, who return to the top of the table, solid and confident, and who managed to keep the final minutes calm, while Cancelo was substituted, which caused a certain indifference.
-The visit from Oviedo could have been one of those traps that gets you hurt, against the bottom-placed team and when everyone assumed a win was a foregone conclusion.
+A match as uncomfortable as a toothache was gradually turning into a celebration, with spaces opening up that Lamine Yamal exploited to score a lovely goal as the rain began to fall, emptying the still-uncovered stands.
+Another victory for Barça, who return to the top of the table, solid and confident, and who also managed to ensure a peaceful final few minutes as Cancelo was substituted, which provoked a certain indifference.
+The visit from Oviedo could have been one of those traps that leaves you feeling hurt, against the bottom-placed team, and when everyone assumed a win was a foregone conclusion.
 They had to win.
-And they did.
+And they did, with a final goal that will be remembered.
+More than the match itself, in fact.

 Barça 3-0 Oviedo